0xSero/partisia-docs/docs/accounts.md

 # Accounts

-When you create an account on Partisia Blockchain you randomly generate a private key (or a mnemonic phrase) known only to you.
-When you sign transactions you use the private key.
+Create an account through the [wallet extension](https://chrome.google.com/webstore/detail/partisia-wallet/gjkdbeaiifkpoencioahhcilildpjhgh) or when you buy [MPC tokens](https://kyc.partisiablockchain.com/) for staking on a node.

+Every account has an individual private key used for signing transactions, this key has a public counterpart called a public key.

 An PBC account holds the information necessary to enabling the user to perform transactions.
 This information includes: